bobbingwide/oik-themes/README.md

 Dependent upon oik v2.1-alpha.0802, oik-fields v1.19.0802 and oik-plugins v1.2

 ## Changelog
+# 1.4.2
+* Fixed: Avoid Warning when global not set.
+Fixes #10
+* Changed: Cater for new folder structure for block based themes #11
+* Tested: With WordPress 5.9-beta4 and WordPress Multi Site
+* Tested: With Gutenberg 12.2.0
+* Tested: With PHP 8.0

 # 1.4.1
 * Changed: Add support for FSE theme downloading,https://github.com/bobbingwide/oik-themes/issues/11
 * Tested: With WordPress 5.7.2 and WordPress Multi Site